orientechnologies/orientdb-docs/Tutorial-Installation.md

 The Community Edition is available as a binary package for download or as source code on GitHub.
 The Enterprise Edition license is included with [Support](http://orientdb.com/support/) purchases.

+## Use Docker

+If you have Docker installed in your computer, this is the easiest way to run OrientDB.
+From the command line type:

+    $ docker run -d –name orientdb -p 2424:2424 -p 2480:2480 -e ORIENTDB_ROOT_PASSWORD=root orientdb:latest

+Where instead of "root", type the root's password you want to use.

 **Prerequisites**

 Both editions of OrientDB run on any operating system that implements the Java Virtual machine (JVM).
 Examples of these include: